Sunlitspace542/ultrastarfox/README.md

 - Palettes and graphics crunched, textures interleaved, and fonts built at assembly
 - Uses ARGLINK and ARGSFX from Star Fox 2 as linker and assembler instead of SL and SASM
 - Easier creation of wireframe models (replace face3 and face4 with aface3 and aface4 in your shape file)
-- Upload ROM directly to SNES and boot with QUsb2Snes
+- Upload ROM directly to SNES and boot with QUsb2Snes and a SD2SNES/FXPak Pro flash cartridge

 ## Limits Removed/Increased